Stephen Claus – Types of charity structure

 With wider membership

-Set up an association CIO if you want your charity to be a corporate body and have a wider membership, including voting members other than the charity trustees.
+Set up an association CIO if you want your Charity to be a corporate body and have a wider membership, including voting members other than the Charity Trustees.
 You must:

-• have a constitution as your governing document – use the Charity Commission’s model association CIO constitution (or stay very close to it)
+• Have a constitution as your governing document – use the Charity Commission’s model association CIO constitution (or stay very close to it)

-• register your CIO with the Charity Commission for it to legally come into existence
+• Register your CIO with the Charity Commission for it to legally come into existence

-• keep a register of its members and trustees
+• Keep a register of its members and Trustees

-• send its accounts and annual return to the Charity Commission each year, regardless of its income.
+• Send its accounts and annual return to the Charity Commission each year, regardless of its income.

 Alternatively, you could set up a charitable company: a corporate body which can be set up with or without a wider membership.
 Choose articles of association as your governing document.